crowdagger/crowbook/guide/templates.md

   `\begin{document}` tag.
 * `rendering.inline_toc.name` sets the name of the inline table of content, if it is displayed.
 By default, is is set to `{{{loc_toc}}}`, that is, a localised version of "Table of Contents".
 * `rendering.chapter.template` sets the naming scheme for chapters, while `rendering.part.template` does the same for part.
+These are used only for text-only output, such as in the
+  TOC. `html.chapter.template` and `html.part.template` allow to do change the HTML formatting for parts and chapters. *These options should probably only be used if you know what you're doing, as they can break the document.* If you only need to change the name of chapters or parts, use `rendering.part` and `rendering.chapter` instead.